Lemon poppy seed pound cake with a rich, buttery crumb and a bright lemon flavor, baked in a loaf pan and finished with a simple lemon glaze.

 - 2 tbsp poppy seeds

-- 1 - 2 tsp lemon juice or water
+- 1–2 teaspoon lemon juice or water – to adjust consistency

 Instructions

-- Mix on medium speed with an electric mixer for about 3 minutes until smooth.
+- Mix butter, sugar, and lemon zest on medium speed for about 3 minutes until smooth.

-- Pour the mixture into the prepared loaf pan and smooth the top.
+- Pour the batter into the pan and smooth the top.

 Notes